0chain/gosdk/README.md

 # 0chain/gosdk
-The 0chain client SDK is written in GO.
+The 0chain client SDK is written in Go programming language.
 This repository currently supports the following platforms:
 - OSX Mojave 10.14.5
 - LINUX (Ubuntu/bionic).